Module Catalogue 2025/26

 Teaching Rationale And Relationship

-Small group teaching and coursework will further develop critical understanding and appraisal of analytical skills, particularly in regard to the processes required to ensure safe working with radioactive materials, and safety culture and governance arrangements for all work with ionising radiation
+The student’s critical understanding and analysis skills will be progressively developed through tutorials and small group teaching and the use of coursework/problem based learning, particularly in regard to the processes required to ensure safe working with radioactive materials, and safety culture and governance arrangements for all work with ionising radiation

 Reading Lists